 Other sites include:

 - MoneySavingExpert.Com's budget planner – a different approach which looks at how much you spend over the whole year, not just each month.
 Really useful for all students.

 - Student Finance Calculator – a helpful calculator for undergraduate students who get their funding from Student Finance England

 - The Money Advice Service's budget planner – very useful if you have children or a mortgage.
-There are some other budgeting tools on the same site including the cutback calculator and moneystretcher.

 Once you've worked out the difference between your income and expenditure, you can start to take action.